cortex-js/cortexjs.io/src/docs/compute-engine.md

 ```

-The ESM (module) version is also available as `dist/compute-engine.min.esm.js`
+The ESM (module) version is also available in the npm package in `dist/compute-engine.min.esm.js`

 ### Using Vintage JavaScript

 If you are using a vintage environment, or if your toolchain does not support
 modern JavaScript features, use the UMD version.

-For example, WebPack 4 does
-not support the optional chaining operator, so use the UMD version in this case,
+For example, WebPack 4 does not support the optional chaining operator, using
-which will make use of polyfills as necessary.
+the UMD version will make use of polyfills as necessary.

+The UMD version is also available in the npm package in `dist/compute-engine.min.js`

 ```html